ehannell/MS-DAV-Portfolio/index.md

 ![](https://i.ibb.co/rHtb7fz/data-analysis.jpg)

 ### About the project
-This was the final project in the data analysis class.
-The purpose of the research and paper was to investigate whether it would be possible to discern public attitude toward Tesla
+This research paper was the final project in the data analysis class.
+The purpose of the paper was to investigate whether it would be possible to discern public attitude toward Tesla by analyzing data from Twitter.

-### Problem Statement:
-Investing has become more complex with the accessbility of technology.

-### Approach definition:
+### Method
-xxx
+I started with building a Python script using the twitteR-module, which allowed me to scrape tweet data from Twitter.
+Once the connection had been set up and I had defined certain key words and criteria for defining what tweets I wanted to collect, I organized all the information into a large dataset.
+I imported the dataset into R, where I used the NRC-library to analyze the sentiment of each tweet.
+A new column was created, holding a positivity score for each tweet based on the NRC output.
+This column was used to determine the public sentiment toward Tesla over time.

-### Work progress:
+### Learning Outcome
-xxx
+Not only did I learn the fundamentals of data analysis, and especially how to analyze text based data, but this project also improved my ability to conduct and convey data driven research.

 ```
 ```